restatedev/sdk-java/sdk-core/src/main/service-protocol/service-invocation-protocol.md

 ### Syscalls

 Most Restate features, such as interaction with other services, accessing service instance state, and so on, are defined as _Restate syscalls_ and exposed through the service protocol.
-The user interacts with these syscalls using the SDK APIs, which generate _Journal Entry_ messages that will be handled by the invocation state machine.
+The user interacts with these handlerContext using the SDK APIs, which generate _Journal Entry_ messages that will be handled by the invocation state machine.

 Depending on the specific syscall, the Restate runtime generates as response either: